myTerminal/faded-presenter/README.md

 You can try it online: [https://myTerminal.github.io/faded-presenter](https://myTerminal.github.io/faded-presenter)

+> Try the newer [slide-gazer](https://github.com/team-fluxion/slide-gazer), a redesign with even more features

 ## Features

 * Easy to use: drag-and-drop a markdown document or click to reload the last one: no need to remember commands